 Admittedly, we stumbled by complete accident upon what ended up being one of our favorite sunset destinations.
 While awaiting the nightly manta ray encounter, which will be covered later, we found ourselves exploring the cliffside vistas and immaculate grounds of the Sheraton Kona, and is now The Outrigger Kona Resort and Spa.

 The grounds of this property were stunning, adorned by tropical wildflowers, and immaculately kept.
 If you are reading this Big Island photography guide looking for inspiration on destination wedding photography or Instagrammable accommodation options, this would probably be my recommendation for venues.

 Pe’epe’e Falls – Hilo Boiling Pots

 If you’re browsing Big Island photography guides, you’ll likely come across the popular Rainbow Falls of Hilo.
 While Rainbow Falls may get most of the write-ups, we never even found ourselves pulling our cameras out for that one.
 What we loved, however, were the boiling pots of Hilo; specifically, the majestic Peepee Falls.

-You’ll be able to see the falls without any hiking necessary, but I would recommend bringing a drone if you have access to one.
+You’ll be able to see the falls without any hiking necessary.
+However, I would recommend bringing a drone if you have access to one.
 If not, it is possible to hike in for a closer, less obstructed view of the waterfall, but access is limited.